AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **If no fields are specified in Edit command**, it will return success but no changes will be made.
-4. **Once you select a contact card**, you will not be able to unselect it.
+3. **Once you select a contact card**, you will not be able to unselect it.
-5. **BrewBook does not accept names with special symbols** such as '/', if you require, you may spell out the name in full as we allow a maximum of 48 number of character for name.
+4. **BrewBook does not accept names with special symbols** such as '/', if you require, you may spell out the name in full as we allow a maximum of 48 number of character for name.

 [Back to Table of Contents](#table-of-contents)